-What is Diploma of School Age Education and Care?
+What is CHC50213 Diploma of School Age Education and Care?

-The Diploma of Early Childhood Education and Care is a nationally recognised qualification based on competency standards from the Community Services Training Package.
+The CHC50213 Diploma of School Age Education and Care is a nationally recognised qualification based on competency standards from the Community Services Training Package.
 The competency standards have been developed under the National Training Framework and form the basis of the qualification.

 CHC50213 The Diploma of School Age Education and Care.